Board of Directors and Management Team

 Tanya enjoys working at Saint Luke’s Place and embraces both the challenges and rewards of her role.

-Jason Murray joined Saint Luke’s Place in 2014 as Manager of Human Resources, having previously been involved with human resources in a variety of industry settings.
+Jason Murray, Director of Human Resources, joined Saint Luke’s Place in 2014, having previously been involved with human resources in a variety of industry settings.

 Jason is a Certified Human Resources Professional and a Level 2 Certified Health and Safety Representative with a Master’s Degree from York University.